AdarshAddee/pycalc/README.md

 # pycalc
-This is the second script made by me
+This is the third script made by me
 Please support Guys.